IDrive e2 cloud storage review

-IDrive e2 is a product from the privately held IDrive, Inc, which offers related services including online backup, file sharing, cloud storage and compliance.
+IDrive e2 is an S3 compatible cloud storage product from the privately held IDrive, Inc, which offers related services including online backup, file sharing, and compliance.
 Additional products offered are IBackup, and RemotePC, along with IDrive cloud storage of which IDrive e2 is an outgrowth.

 In excess of 4 million customers trust a staggering 500+ petabytes of data to the IDrive enterprise class data centers that feature both physical and biometric data, seismic protection, are hardened to be anti-ransomware, and HVAC temperature controlled.
 A number of clients are compatible with IDrive e2, including NovaBackup, QNAP, Cyberduck and Duplicati.